AMWA-TV/ms-05-01/docs/Appendix A - Class ID Format.md

 Authority keys use IEEE-registered organization identifiers.

 The IEEE (Institute of Electrical and Electronic Engineers) OUI and CID are identifiers that uniquely identify organizations.
-Any incorporated organization may receive a unique Public CID or OUI from the IEEE upon request and payment of a one-time fee.
+Any incorporated organization can receive a unique Public CID or OUI from the IEEE upon request and payment of a one-time fee.
 The difference between the two is that OUIs are used in Ethernet MAC addresses, CIDs are not.
 The address spaces of the two do not overlap, so they are the same for NCA purposes.

 ## Example